Terminus

 • Air vents

-And then, as a backup to woo anyone not subscribing to this wishlist, a companion departure is thrown in.
-Splendid.
+And then, as a backup to woo anyone not subscribing to this litany of excellence, a companion departure is thrown in.
+Splendid stuff.

 And another dose of Turlough, the irritating new kid* on the block.

-But JNT and co take these toxic ingredients and turn them into something palatable.
+But JNT and co take these toxic ingredients and turn them into something vaguely palatable.

-Turlough, for example, is still a sh**bag but the producers have the sense to imprison him in the air vents for most of the story.
+Turlough, for example, is still a douchebag but the producers have the sense to imprison him in the air vents for most of the story.

 After all, it wasn’t his traitorous mission we objected to in Mawdryn – it was his personality.
 That’s been dialled back here, leaving the Doctor Kill Plot as an interesting side hustle.